What is a vision statement?

 And a vision doesn’t “describe an emotion.”
 Imagine:

-Let’s walk through this dastardly vision definition, step by painful step.
+Let’s walk through this dastardly vision definition, step by painful step

 Click on through, won’t you?
 To the full Wikipedia entry.
 Under “General Philosophy,” it posits the following.

-Okay Wiki contributor.
+A vision statement provides direction, it sets a course toward a future…Okay Wiki contributor.
 We’ll try to look past that run-on sentence there, you expert you.
 But we’re off to a solid start.
 It’s a setup, I tell ya, a setup!

-Here we go.
+…that tells the people in that organization what the group believes, how to behave, and what kinds of decisions to make without explicitly doing so.Here we go.
 Aww HAY-yull naw.
 You can’t put all that crap in a vision statement.
 That’s exactly how visions get bloated.
 I’d say that’s also how they get forgotten, except this presupposes they were remembered in the first place.
 Won’t happen, pal.
 If you follow this direction, dear reader, you’ll need another vision… a world where people might actually remember (much less be inspired by) your overly ambitious opus.
 Clearly we need some message strategy here.

 (I recently was exposed to the worst vision statement I’d ever seen.
 It was 97 words long.
 Three paragraphs.
 I literally LOLed when I read it.
 But hey, a little understanding here.
 You need plenty of room if you’re going to squeeze in every buzzword you can think of.)

-Mostly agree here.
+…to have vision – means to imagine a world that does not yet exist and intends to inspire people to make it a reality.Mostly agree here.
 Although this world could already exist.
 (Notice that Wikipedia and I both talk in terms of making a vision a reality.
 That means you attain it!)

-Hey, here’s a vision statement: Never say never.
+Hey, here’s a vision statement: Never say never

-Okay, so we’re saying here that your vision should be entirely irrelevant to what you actually do.
+So we’re saying here that your vision should be entirely irrelevant to what you actually do.
 Are you getting this?

-This assumes that the company vision can never change (I’ll deal with that notion in a minute).
+If it did, the company vision would be limited only to producing what was mentioned in the vision.This assumes that the company vision can never change (I’ll deal with that notion in a minute).
 And it assumes that you will explicitly mention specific products and services, as opposed to something a bit broader, such as a product category or a market segment.
 Two big assumptions.
 Remember what happens when you assume?

-Feel the tone of the author here?
+(Not only that, it’s boring and uninspiring to do so.)Feel the tone of the author here?
 A bit immature.
 And don’t get me started on this topic.
 I’ll just say that most products and services are made to fill a need or solve a problem that is important to somebody.
 What right does this author have to dictate that what is important to somebody else is in fact not important, not exciting, and not inspiring?
 Dang, that’s really judgey.

-Also, we see here that the author doesn’t know the difference between a hyphen and an em dash.
+Rather, the actions an organization or individual take (i.e., making or providing something) rationalize the reason for existence spelled out in the vision – they make sense of it.Also, we see here that the author doesn’t know the difference between a hyphen and an em dash.
 Maybe they’ll give us some advice on punctuation next!

-Let’s just ignore the grammar from now on, hmm?
+A vision statement must be written in infinite terms and is not changeable, once decided it is locked.Let’s just ignore the grammar from now on, hmm?
 I admire the purity here.
 But it’s just flat not realistic to say that a vision is infinite and not changeable.
 The world changes in unexpected ways, as does our role in it.
 Especially in certain dynamic industries.
 So, never say never.
 But do strive to make your vision relatively timeless or semi-permanent.
 As best you can, anyhow… based on a future you can see today.

-Taking the long view is part of what makes a good vision statement good.
+Taking the long view is part of what makes a good vision statement good

-Credit the author here.
+If the company changes the vision based on events like market conditions, current technology, or social media trends the company risks the very foundation for its creation.
+If it changes its vision on whims, it will inevitably perform poorly financially, operationally, technologically, or all of these because it is making decisions based on near term results only.Credit the author here.
 Correct: Your vision should not change on a whim.
 You can’t say “Oregon or bust” today and “Florida or bust!” tomorrow.
 If you do, your team is going to quickly lose confidence in your leadership.

-Okay, I confess… this vision statement definition isn’t all bad.
+Okay, I confess… this vision statement definition isn’t all bad

 Here’s a good thought:

-True, true, true, true, true.
+The vision is not a roadmap, strategy, or product/service specific execution plan, but it does guide all of these.
+Vision should also not to be confused with a mission.True, true, true, true, true.
 (I’m leaving out the author’s definition of a mission.
 That’s for another post.)

 This Wikipedia entry goes on to discuss characteristics of a “good” vision statement, its purpose, and its relevance.
 Salute to the authors… good stuff here.
 Check it out.